adriangeerre/SyFi/SyFi.wiki.md

 The pseudoalignment tool Salmon is used at default settings with the exception of the '--minScoreFraction', which is set at 0.95.
 This high value allows Salmon to pseudoalign the reads more accurately to highly similar sequences.
 This is evident when pseudoaligning reads to the fingerprints of two isolates in which both harbor five marker copies, from which one strain has one copy with biological variations that makes it different from the other four copies.
 Even though the strains are highly similar (sharing four identical marker sequences), the biological variations in the last marker sequence allow distinction between the isolates within a complex SynCom dataset.

 ![SyFi_Fig2-1](https://github.com/user-attachments/assets/5ff800c5-f5b1-46b6-a0d8-1095870e65e4)

+### SyFi steps

+*SyFi main*

+1. Mapping:
+    1. Run blastn using the reference fasta file as the query and the target as the subject
+    2. Extract the largest hit (or one out of many) from the blast output
+2. Alignment:
+    1. Index target fasta file (Step 1.2)
+    2. Map input paired-end reads against index
+    3. Subset high quality and proper paired reads of the alignment output
+3. Read recovery:
+    1. Extract paired-end reads from subset (Step 2.1)
+4. Contig re-build:
+    1. _De novo_ assembly of extracted paired-end reads
+    2. Minimum size select the _de novo_ contigs
+    3. Run Blast against the target to determine the sides (left and right) flanking regions
+    4. Define size of blast hit without flanking regions
+    5. Select the largest target recovered
+5. Contig re-alignment:
+    1. Align reads against largest recovered target
+6. Variant Calling:
+    1. Remove alignment duplicates (Step 5.1)
+    2. Haplotype caller
+    3. Join genotyping
+    4. Define if sample has 1 or more haplotypes (2 ways: unique or multiple)
+7. Phasing
+    1. Perform the phasing using the reference fasta, variants file and alignment file
+    2. Call the consensus haplotypes of allele 1 and 2 individually
+8. Abundance ratio:
+    1. Index the clean haplotypes (Step 7.X)
+    2. Quantify the abundance of each haplotypes using the input peared-end reads
+    3. Filter the abundance using the cutoff
+9. Target Copy Number:
+    1. Define length of assembly
+    2. Define number of bases in reads
+    3. Define length of largest recovered target
+    4. Define number of bases in reads within the recovered target
+    5. Compute target's copy number
+10. Integration:
+    1. Merge haplotype abundance and target copy number
+    2. Compute proportion and haplotype divisible (Modes: unique or multiple)
+    3. Recursively, remove the haplotype with the lowest ratio if proportion is below 0.5 and if there is more than one haplotype left
+    4. Adjust values when there is one haplotype and proportion is below 0.5
+11. Fingerprint:
+    1. Concatenate all haplotypes with their defined haplotype ratio using 10xN as delimiter
+12. Clean Files
+13. Create Summary

+*SyFi amplicon*

+*SyFi quant*

 ### Usage